metasfresh/metasfresh-documentation/_tests_collection/Testcase_ FRESH-251.md

 1. Open Verdichtung POS, the warehouse from your sales order and G000X, OK
 	* => you have 3 TUs in HU Editor: 1 TU A x 5kg with P0001, and 2 TUs B x 1kg with P0002

-1. Select both, click LU zuteilen and put them on an LU
+1. Select all, click LU zuteilen and put them on an LU

 1. Select the LU, select a Speditionsauftrag, OK